LucasKirsten/Deep-Cell-Tracking-EBB/README.md

 ## Citation

-If you find this repository useful for your research, please use the following citations.
+If you find this repository useful for your research, please consider citing.

 For the Cell Tracking-by-Detection algorithm:
 ```